Tiefseetauchner/TiefDownConverter/docs/lib_markdown/Chapter 9 - Custom Processors.md

 combined_output = "output.tex"
 ```

-Templates reference it with their `preprocessor` field.
-Processors are specified
+Templates reference it with their `preprocessors` field, which also has to define a
-similarly and referenced via the `processor` field:
+`combined_output` field.
+Processors are specified similarly and referenced via the
+`processor` field:

 ```toml
 [[custom_processors.processors]]